artefactory/track-reid/README.md

 [![Pre-commit](https://img.shields.io/badge/pre--commit-enabled-informational?logo=pre-commit&logoColor=white)](https://github.com/artefactory-fr/track-reid/blob/main/.pre-commit-config.yaml)
 </div>

-TODO: if not done already, check out the [Skaff documentation](https://artefact.roadie.so/catalog/default/component/repo-builder-ds/docs/) for more information about the generated repository.

 This Git repository is dedicated to the development of a Python library aimed at correcting the results of tracking algorithms.
 The primary goal of this library is to reconcile and reassign lost or misidentified IDs, ensuring a consistent and accurate tracking of objects over time.

 ## Table of Contents